borntofrappe/fullstack-d3/README.md

 console.log(dataset);
 ```

-`dataset` described an array with one item for each row, but, for the project at hand, the relevant metric is just the population growth.
+`dataset` described an array with one item for each row.
+For the project at hand however, the relevant metric is just the population growth.

 ```js
 const metric = "Population growth (annual %)";